 While most antelope live in herds, once dik diks have found their true love, they leap off into the sunset as a lifelong pair.
 The male takes minimum parental responsibility, and the couple’s relaxed parenting methods extend to kicking their children out of their territory when they are 7 months old so that they can retire in peace.

 In addition to being seriously adorable, prairie voles are also considered the most monogamous animals of all.
 Everything seems to be smooth sailing in their relationships.
 Couples do a great job of managing their parental responsibilities and nest chores while always making sure they have enough down time with their family.

 Unlike most insect colonies, termite queens aren’t particularly promiscuous.
 Limiting themselves to one mate, the king and queen rule their kingdom together.
 Each termite colony consists of the king, the queen and all their offspring.
 Since termites can lay up to 30,000 eggs in one day, this means that serious team work is required from mum and dad!

 Treat someone you’re mating for life with.
-Check out our Valentine’s Day gift guide!
+Check out these easy Valentine’s Day recipes that will impress anyone!